 A) Decided to attend UofT because of their parents said they had to.
 Hence, they were not at their school of choice.

-B) Wanted to take a year off because they had no idea what they wanted to study but were told from that was not an option for them unless they wanted to be considered dead by their parents.
+B) Wanted to take a year off because they had no idea what they wanted to study but were told that was not an option for them.

 2) Make the Most of Your Experience